Do you want a cookie?

 Marigolds are a useful crop in mixed cultivation!
 Image by Mareefe on Pixabay.

-In a mixed culture, marigolds are very pleasant neighbors and many gardeners like to plant them together with vegetable plants.
+In a Mixed Culture, marigolds are very pleasant companions and many gardeners like to plant them together with vegetable plants.
 Their roots release a substance that nematodes don't like at all and keep away.
-They are a good neighbor for almost any plant.
+They are a good companion for almost any plant.
 Only invasive plants such as Jerusalem artichokes and the solitary lovage should not be planted next to marigolds.
 Marigolds complement a vegetable patch very well, as they have been used as a medicinal plant for a long time.
 Their petals can be eaten fresh in a salad or dried and used as a tea.
 Don't worry, if you cut off the flowers, new ones will form.
 The more you harvest, the more it blooms.
 The bright yellow flowers also attract pollinators and provide food with their blossoms.
 This encourages beneficial insects in the garden, which contributes to plant health.

 Marigolds are good fillers and grow well with all flowers, herbs and vegetables.
 You can also plant marigolds in balcony gardens or raised beds.
 To see what your mixed garden with marigolds can look like, check out our digital garden plans.